Msdot001/Opon_Imo/README.md

 # Introduction

-Welcome to Opon imo meaning "Tablet of knowledge", a web app designed to help you keep track of the information you've learned about particular topics.
+Opon imo meaning "Tablet of knowledge", a web app designed to help you keep track of the information you've learned about particular topics.
 Whether you're a student, researcher, or just someone who enjoys learning new things, Opon imo can be a helpful tool in tracking and revisiting information.

 # Features